s309551129/DigitalMedicine_Case2/README.md

 # DigitalMedicine_Case2
 This repository is about Case2 in the class Digital Medicine, NYCU.
-The main target is to recognize the pneumonia x-ray images.
+The main target is to recognize the x-ray images of pneumonia.
 # Environment
 ```
 python==3.8.5